yacovino/apartment-finder/README.md

 ## Manual

-* Look in the Dockerfile, and make sure you install any of the apt packages there.
+* Look in the `Dockerfile`, and make sure you install any of the apt packages listed there.
+* Install Python 3 using Anaconda or another method.
 * Install the Python requirements with `pip install -r requirements.txt`.
 * Run the program with `python main_loop.py`.